icme-ufabc/dislo-glide/README.md

 * Acta Materialia 59 (2011) 6963–6974
 * J. Phys.: Condens.
 Matter 25 (2013) 025401

+If you don't mind, please also leave a star.

 Our group is also open to collaborations with theoretical or experimental groups in Computational Materials Science.
+You can reach out on (Linkedin)[https://www.linkedin.com/in/roberto-gomes-phd-8a718317b/].